New Funding for E-Truck Depot Charging Infrastructure: How to Secure the Funding

 What Companies Should Do Now

-The critical phase begins before funding is awarded.
+The critical phase begins now.
 It is expected that this funding will also be distributed on a first-come, first-served basis.
 Companies should therefore have the necessary plans in place right now.

 Key success factors include: